PlayeRom/flightgear-addon-which-runway/README.md

 4. If no runway is suitable due to unfavorable wind conditions, everyone will receive the information **Is preferred: No**.
 You can then deselect the "Use preferred airport runways" option and simply check the runways by the highest headwind.
 5. If the wind is variable, the criteria for max tailwind and crosswind are not checked, which means that no runways are rejected from the preferred ones.

+### Comments

+Some runways have incorrectly created `rwyuse.xml` files.
+For example, the number of runways in a column is not the same, or they have multiple schedule entries for the same aircraft type, each with the same time range.
+Such cases can produce illogical results or won't be fully supported.
+The example of how this should be done correctly, and what I used as a basis, is the `EHAM.rwyuse.xml` file, where the aircraft type has a single schedule from 00:00 to 24:00, and the preferred runway lists have the same number of columns.

 ### Preferred runways and compatibility issues

 Currently, FlightGear uses the airport's preferred runways (if any) only for computer-controlled traffic.
 Therefore, if you start a session on a runway, your aircraft will be placed on the runway based on the highest headwind, without taking into account the airport's preferred runways.
 The good news is that this is recognized and marked with a FIXME comment in the FlightGear code :)

 Other add-ons, such as "Red Griffin ATC" (version 2.3.0 at the moment), work similarly.
-If you ask "Red Griffin ATC" for departure information, you'll receive a takeoff runway based on the highest headwind, and this will usually not be consistent with Which Runway, which uses preferred runways.
+If you ask "Red Griffin ATC" for departure information, you'll receive a takeoff runway based on the highest headwind, and this will usually not be consistent with what “Which Runway” indicates when using preferred runways.

 ## Pictures